Can You Transfer a Parent Plus Loan to a Student?

-If you’re wondering how to transfer a parent PLUS loan to a student, we have good news: The student can take on the loan by refinancing it in their own name.
-As long as the student can qualify for refinancing on their own, they can assume full responsibility for the loan.
+If you want to know how to transfer a parent PLUS loan to a student, the answer is simple: Your student can take on the loan by refinancing it in their own name.
+As long as the student can qualify to refinance on their own, they can assume full responsibility for the debt.

-Keep reading to learn more about how to refinance parent PLUS loans in your child’s name and whether it’s right for you.
-Specifically, let’s look at:
+But knowing whether this is a good idea isn’t always so simple.
+Here’s how to refinance parent PLUS loans in your child’s name and how to decide whether it’s the right move for both of you.

 Parent PLUS loans are made directly to parents for their child’s education.
-The way things are set up now through the Department of Education, parents cannot transfer these federal loans to a child, and they are solely responsible for paying back the loan.
+Under the current rules, parents cannot transfer these federal loans to a child, and they are solely responsible for paying back the loan.

 Each lender will have varying eligibility requirements — typically, though, lenders want the child to prove they have the financial means to pay back the loan themselves.